 Let me turn now to the state of the economy and its prospects.
 As you are no doubt well aware, the national economy is in the midst of a serious recession which began about a year and a half ago, a downturn which has affected most industries and virtually every region of the country.
 The recession, moreover, is global in nature.
-In this country, employment has declined significantly during the contraction in activity, and the unemployment rate has climbed to 8.5 percent nationwide.
-This region of the country has not been immune from these problems, as the data as well as reports from our directors and other contacts reveal.
+In this country, employment has declined significantly during the contraction in activity, and the unemployment rate has climbed to 8.9 percent nationwide.

 Given the breadth of the downturn, it is difficult at this stage to identify with conviction the engine, or engines, of expansion that will propel the recovery of the national economy.
 In my experience, this is always the case in the midst of recession.

-Still, I continue to think that improvement in business activity is not too far off.
-Interest rates are low and financial conditions are improving, albeit unevenly.
-Major fiscal policy stimulus is now under way and should add to aggregate demand in a timely way unless consumers and businesses turn exceedingly cautious.
+Still, I continue to think that improvement in business activity is not far off.
+Interest rates are low and financial conditions are improving; the improvement is gradually becoming more broadly based.
+Major fiscal policy stimulus is under way and should add to aggregate demand in a timely way unless consumers and businesses turn exceedingly cautious.

 Moreover, adjustments which typically occur in a contraction ultimately help to lay the foundation for renewed growth.
 For example, as business continues to reduce output and employment, inventories shrink, and at some point aggregate supply falls below even the diminished level of demand, leading to increases in hours worked, net new hiring, and a general pickup in activity.
-There are, moreover, signs that consumer spending is in the process of stabilizing after its sharp fourth-quarter decline; indeed, consumer spending increased in the first quarter, according to the recently released GDP report.
+There are, moreover, signs that consumer spending is in the process of stabilizing after its sharp decline during the second half of last year; indeed, consumer spending increased in the first quarter, according to the recently released GDP report.
 And progress is under way in working off the inventory of unsold, unoccupied homes and condos.

 Once the economic recovery begins, the pace of the expansion is likely to be subdued for a time.
 There is historical precedent for this, since the recovery of the early 1990s was initially quite modest, as was the recovery earlier this decade.
-More importantly, in view of the state of the credit markets, it seems a fair bet that it will take time for momentum to build.
+More importantly, in view of the state of the credit markets and the decline in the value of equities and homes, it seems a fair bet that it will take time for momentum to build.
 But with the passage of time - as we get into the middle of 2010 and beyond - I would expect to see a resumption of healthy growth.